BINGO PINBALLS

 slip rings (60)/wipers

 The slip rings connect the wires on continuously turning wiper assemblies to the rest of the game.
-The thin rigid wiper wires ride along the grooves in the slip rings.
+The thin rigid wiper wires ride along the grooves in the slip ring hub.

 The pressure the wipers exert on the slip rings can be adjusted by loosening the nut (circled in red) and rotating the wipers.
 The wipers normally have a slight flex.
 The trick is to try and hold the wipers with the tension you want while tightening the nut.
 When there is too much tension on the wipers, the metal in the slip ring grooves wears down.